prasannakusugal/Computer-Graphics-Project/README.md

 https://www.codewithc.com/how-to-setup-opengl-glut-in-codeblocks/

 Keys to Be Used:
-'Space' to stop/start Engine
+'Space' to stop/start Engine,
-'+' to Speed up Engine
+'+' to Speed up Engine ,
 '-' to slow down Engine